Frequently Asked Questions

 Yes, if you need a visa, we will issue an acceptance letter after you have paid the fees in full.
 For a one-year course, fees may be paid in two instalments as an exception on a case to case basis.
 The balance of your fees will be due once you receive your visa.
 You may prefer to pay the full fees in advance if you need a visa.
 In this case, we will state this on your acceptance letter.

 When can I start my course?

 Students can join classes on any Monday.
-(Except Bank Holidays – lessons begin on a Tuesday).
+(Except Bank Holidays – where begin on a Tuesday).

 What about accommodation?